andrew-codes/home-automation/docs/kubernetes-cluster-setup.md

 1. Update `./ansible/hosts.yml` with the IP addresses of your machines
    - Add a machine's IP address to `mains` group for master nodes
    - Add a machine's IP address to `workers` for secondary nodes
+   - Add a single primary node's IP address as the `cluster_primary`

 ### Example